teuben/teunix/Install/Darwin_10.13.md

 # High Sierra (10.13.2)

 Received brand new spanking MacBook Pro to try out.
 Has 2 USB-C on the left and right.
+That might be nice, but you have to click it in really hard (until you hear the click) to get the connection.
+Not easy to get out, small, and slippery hands will cause problems.

 ## Install